theislab/sfaira/docs/adding_datasets.rst

 Phase 2: annotate
 ~~~~~~~~~~~~~~~~~~~

+This phase creates annotation map files: `.tsv`.
+The metadata items that require annotation maps all non-empty entries that end on `*obs_key` under
+`dataset_or_observation_wise` in the `.yaml` which are subject to an ontology :ref:`field-descriptions:`.
+One file is created per such metadata `ITEM`, the corresponding file is `<path_loader>/<DOI-name>/<ID>_<ITEM>.tsv`
+This means that a variable number of such files is created and dependending on the scenario, even no such files may
+be necessary:
+Phase 2 can be entirely skipped if no annotation maps are necessary, this is indicated by the CLI at the end of phase 1a.
 Phase 2 is sub-structured into 2 sub-phases:

 * 2a: Create metadata annotation files (``sfaira annotate-dataloader``).
 * 2b: Completion of annotation (manual).

-Phase 2 can be entirely skipped if no annotation maps are necessary, this is indicated by the CLI at the end of phase 1a.

 2a.
 Create metadata annotation files (``sfaira annotate-dataloader``).
     .. code-block::

         sfaira annotate-dataloader --doi --path_data [--path_loader]
     ..
-    ``sfaira annotate-dataloader`` will run fuzzy string matching between the annotations in the metadata column you provided in the
-    `cell_types_original_obs_key` attribute of the yaml file and the Cell Ontology Database.
-    Note that this will abort with error if there are bugs in your data loader.
+    Creates `<path_loader>/<DOI-name>/ID*.tsv` files with meta data map suggestions for each meta data item that
+    requires such maps.
 2b.
 Completion of annotation (manual).
-    Sfaira creates suggestions for ontology maps in `<path_loader>/<DOI-name>/ID*.tsv` files.
-    One such file is created for each meta data item that is annotated per cell,
-    as an `ITEM_obs_key` rather than `ITEM` in the `.yaml`.
-    This means that a variable number of such files is created and dependending on the scenario, even no such files may
-    be necessary.
-    Each file contains two columns with one row for each unique free-text meta data item, e.g. each cell type label.
+    Each `<path_loader>/<DOI-name>/ID*.tsv` file contains two columns with one row for each unique free-text meta data
+    item, e.g. each cell type label.

     - The first column is labeled "source" and contains free-text identifiers.
     - The second column is labeled "target" and contains suggestions for matching the symbols from the corresponding ontology.